TASRobotics/guide/java-style-guide/formatting.md

 **Use braces even when they are optional**, such as in `if` and `for` statements where there is only one statement in the body.

-Omitting braces when they are optional is a possible source of bugs, and also leads to the [dangling else problem](https://en.wikipedia.org/wiki/Dangling_else).
+Omitting braces when they are optional is a possible source of bugs.

 ```java
 // GOOD